simonsarris/simeville/captainslog.md

+### Captain's log, Feb 21st, 2020

+Wew lads.
+Just a little time to put in here but wanted to allow click-creating to go with click selecting (I can use a checkbox or whatever to toggle).

+Flipping looks OK for houses.
+Next up I need different kinds of buildings.
+I'm still concerned that this won't look good aesthetically, but I need to build out stuff like the positioning, animation manager, manipulation tools anyway.

+Imbibed the final curieux tonight.
+Out of beer and tea!
+Something's in the bureau de poste for the tea problem.

+ss

 ### Captain's log, Feb 20th, 2020

 Back at it.
 I'm concerned that I won't be able to get a *pretty* scene out of a procedural canvas village.
 I'm considering switching to pixel art instead. :(